PortSwigger/cryptic-burp/README.md

 ## Using CrypticBurp

 1. Obtain the target app's encryption key and IV.
-Common approaches:
+Here are some common approaches:
    - Frida hooks on `EVP_EncryptUpdate` / `EVP_DecryptUpdate` (native OpenSSL)
    - Frida hooks on `javax.crypto.Cipher` (Java)
    - Static analysis of the decompiled APK for hardcoded keys